Clairette de Die winemaking

 Disgorging and dosage

-The neck, containing yeast and impurities, is frozen in a solution at -20°.
-When the bottle is opened, this ice is expelled by the pressure of the wine.
-To fill the vacuum thus created, a "liqueur d'expédition" is added before corking, made up of wine and more or less sugar, depending on whether you want to obtain a brut or demi-sec wine.
+The neck, containing the yeast and impurities, is frozen in a solution at -20°.
+When the bottles are opened, the ice cube is expelled by the pressure of the wine.

 06